 Q. Sana, I love red lips and remember wearing them in the 80’s.
 Can I still wear them or are red lips too severe past a certain age?

-A. Red lips after 40 depends on a few things.
+A. Red lips after 40 depend on a few things.

 1. The Size of Your Lips